 A blockage many businesses face is around poor communication between departments.
 It is quite common that a project or order becomes delayed, and various departments point at each other to find out what the hold up is, only to find one department failed to let another know a vital piece of information.
 This lack of communication leads to time being spent on chaser emails, phone calls and a general hold up of the overall process.
 With an automated workflow, steps can be put in place to notify relevant departments and individuals if an action is required on their part or just to update them on status.
 If appropriate it can also be used to communicate with external organisations and even the customer (think dispatch notifications, invoices, etc.)

 Easier to measure and monitor

 While it may be possible with some dedicated resource and time, it can be quite tricky to measure the effectiveness of a manual process.
-An automated workflow can be much more easily tracked and measured in terms of success rate, timings and costs.
+ERP workflow automation can be much more easily tracked and measured in terms of success rate, timings and costs.
 You can then record, access, analyse and act on this data quickly.
 Enhancing the process even further, you could even use IIoT (Industrial Internet of Things) technology to monitor the effectiveness of machinery throughout your production process, and pinpoint any steps which could be streamlined, in order to shrink lead times and improve product quality.
 It is also easier with an automated workflow to perform modelling tasks and run scenarios through the system, meaning you can better plan for when things – well, don’t go to plan.

 Clear Business Outcome have helped a range of businesses streamline and automate workflows and processes in order to improve efficiency, productivity and profitability.
 If you would like to discuss how workflow automation could benefit your business, get in touch.